-14.3.1.3 IA32 MCG STATUS MSR
+14.3.1.2 IA32 MCG STATUS MSR

-The IA32_MCG_STATUS MSR (called the MCG_STATUS MSR for P6 family processors) describes the current state of the processor after a machine-check exception has occurred (see Figure 14-4).
+The IA32_MCG_STATUS MSR describes the current state of the processor after a machine-check exception has occurred (see Figure 14-3).

-Figure 14-4.
+Figure 14-3.
 IA32_MCG_STATUS Register

 - RIPV (restart IP valid) flag, bit 0 Indicates (when set) that program execution can be restarted reliably at the instruction pointed to by the instruction pointer pushed on the stack when the machine-check exception is generated.
 When clear, the program cannot be reliably restarted at the pushed instruction pointer. - EIPV (error IP valid) flag, bit 1 Indicates (when set) that the instruction pointed to by the instruction pointer pushed onto the stack when the machine-check exception is generated is directly associated with the error.
 When this flag is cleared, the instruction pointed to may not be associated with the error. - MCIP (machine check in progress) flag, bit 2 Indicates (when set) that a machine-check exception was generated.
 Software can set or clear this flag.
 The occurrence of a second Machine-Check Event while MCIP is set will cause the processor to enter a shutdown state.
 For information on processor behavior in the shutdown state, please refer to the description in Chapter 5, "Interrupt and Exception Handling": "Interrupt 8-Double Fault Exception (#DF)".